AA BIRD PHOTOGRAPHY

 American Coot Stodmarsh April96

 A first for Britain isn't always that obvious, how many of these have passed unnoticed?
-With just one Irish record and no further mainland occurences, hadn't we better start looking at Coots again?.
+With just one Irish record and no further occurences, hadn't we better start looking at Coots again?.

 Indigo Bunting Ramsey Island Oct.96